Trou aux Cerfs

-Trou aux Cerfs (also known as Murr's Volcano) is a dormant volcano with a well-defined cone and crater.
+Trou aux Cerfs (also known as Murr's Volcano) is a dormant, crater lake, cinder cone volcano with a well-defined cone and crater.
 It is 605 m high and located in Curepipe, Mauritius.
 The crater has been alternately described as 300 and 350 meters in diameter, and is 80 meters deep.

 The crater was formed less than 2 million years ago in the second phase of volcanic activity that created Mauritius.

 According to experts, the volcano is currently dormant but could become active at any time within the next thousand years.

-The crater is only accessible down a steep embankment which is considered dangerous.
-Water and silt have clogged the crater, making it even less accessible.
+It last erupted 700,000 years ago.

+Wildlife on the volcano

+Fauna

+Currently, the only mammals living on the volcano are the long-tailed macaque (Macaca fascicularis) and the fruit bat (Pteropus niger).

+Lots of exotic birds are found here, including the red fody (Foudia madagascariensis), but the endemic bird species are the martin (Phedina borbonica) and the swiftlet (Aerodramus francicus).